nuts-foundation/nuts-node/docs/pages/getting-started/5-authentication.rst

         origin: "other.com"

 Where *other.com* is the domain serving the frontend.
 For development purposes ``*`` is also allowed.
-If the public APIs are mounted on a different port/interface in the nuts config then the ``default`` key should be changed to ``alt.publ ic`` in the example above
+If the public APIs are mounted on a different port/interface in the nuts config then the ``default`` key should be changed to ``alt.public`` in the example above.

 Setting up the frontend
 =======================